Thursday, December 2

 4. Fascinating Facts About Hawaii by Jim Loomis

-Parents be sure books are child friendly before reading them to your child/children.
+Parents, be sure books are child-friendly before reading them to your child/children.

-You can get your parent's permission to google the
+Get your parent's permission to google the

 No comments: